pomerium/pomerium/docs/enterprise/reference/manage.md

 ### General

 The **General** tab defines the route path, both from the internet and to the internal service, and the policies attached.
-Note that policies enforced on a Namespace the Route resides in will also be applied.
+Note that policies enforced on a [Namespace][namespace-reference] the route resides in will also be applied.

 #### Name